opardo/website/content/authors/admin/_index.md

 # - Visitors
 ---

 Having a background in Applied Mathematics, I have spent the last seven years understanding human behavior through data.
-I'm a Data Scientist currently working for Facebook, after interning at Airbnb.
-Previously, I got my MS in Data Science from Columbia University, and worked in the marketing and banking industries as a statistician, in Mexico.
+Currently, I'm a Data Scientist working for Facebook, and previously interned at Airbnb.
+I got my MS in Data Science from Columbia University, and I also worked in the marketing and banking industries as a Statistician.

-I'm also very passionate about democratizing knowledge in a way that is friendly for everyone, no matter their background.
+I'm passionate about democratizing knowledge in a way that is friendly for everyone, no matter their background.
 Consequently, I'm the host of [datos netos](https://datosnetos.com), a podcast in Spanish in which I talk with experts about social issues from a quantitative perspective.